Skip to main content

 This query uses relational fields to identify spans that contain a timeout error and their immediate parent span initiated a database call.

-COUNT error_code = TimeoutError AND
+COUNTerror_code = TimeoutError AND

 parent.operation = DatabaseCall

-Instrumentation Anomaly Detection
+Instrumentation Gap Detection

 To detect where an instrumentation gap exists.